onewelcome/identity-cloud-documentation/docs/products/access/api-reference/config-api/applications/scope.md

 This allows the creation of new Scopes via a REST API.
 It can be utilized in scripts to add many scopes at once, edit or delete them.

-All endpoints are protected with API client using either Client Secret Basic or PrivateKeyJWT [authentication method](../../topics/authentication-methods/authentication-methods.md).
+All endpoints are protected with API client using either Client Secret Basic authentication method.
 It requires an API client with the scope `onegini_api_config` (Config API).

 ## Endpoints